-- (1) Principles for sampling - (a) Either one of following materials should be sampled: - (i) Contaminated soil, removed soil or contaminated waste in the location where the highest ambient dose rate was observed among air dose measurement points of the workplace; or - (ii) Those samples considered to have the highest radioactivity concentrations, among contaminated soil, removed soil or contaminated waste to be handled during the works. - (b) Several materials should be sampled from each workplace (every 1,000 m2 when the size of the workplace is larger than 1,000m2).
-For the workplace whose size is significantly larger than 1,000m2 and where radioactivity concentrations are relatively consistent for farmland, contaminated soil and wastes, removed soil or contaminated waste, the number of materials to be sampled may be considered as at least one for every 1,000m2.
+- (1) Principles for sampling - (a) Either one of following materials should be sampled:(i) Contaminated soil, removed soil, or contaminated waste in the location where the highest ambient dose rate was observed among air dose measurement points of the workplace; or

-- (c) Average radioactivity concentration should be determined for sampled materials when soil is sampled at different depths up to a certain depth from the surface. - (2) Location of sampling (except works for handling specified contaminated soil and wastes.)
+(ii) Samples considered to have the highest radioactivity concentrations, among contaminated soil, removed soil, or contaminated waste to be handled during the work.

+- (b) Several materials should be sampled from each workplace (every 1,000 m when the size of the workplace is larger than 1,000 m).
+For the workplace whose size is significantly larger than 1,000 m and where radioactivity concentrations are relatively consistent for farmland, contaminated soil and waste, removed soil, or contaminated waste, the number of materials to be sampled may be considered as at least one for every 1,000 m. - (c) Average radioactivity concentration should be determined for sampled materials when soil is sampled at different depths up to a certain depth from the surface. - (2) Location of sampling (except work for handling specified contaminated soil and waste.)
 Areas to be decontaminated with potentially high radioactivity concentration include the following: - (a) Farmland